 - 1. Power represents the amount of damage a unit deals during combat. - 2.
 Units have power values, indicated by a number in a red box in the bottom left corner of the card art.
-In rules text, this may be referred to a card's "printed power." - 3.
-A unit's power can be modified by upgrades attached to it, or through certain card abilities.
+In rules text, this may be referred to as a card's "printed power." - A. If an ability changes a unit's printed power, the unit is treated as though it has the new printed power for any ability or game action that references its power. - A unit's power can be modified by upgrades attached to it, or through certain card abilities.
 Any modifiers to a unit's power are cumulative.
 When calculating modified power, any modifiers that increase power are applied before any modifiers that decrease power. - 4.
 A card's power cannot be modified below 0.
-If a card's power would be modified below 0, treat the card's power as 0 instead. - 5.
-If an ability refers to the power of a card in play, include any modifiers to its power.
-If an ability refers to the power of a card in an out-of-play zone, use the printed power of the card.
+If a card's power would be modified below 0, treat the card's power as 0 instead. - If an ability refers to the power of a card in play, include any modifiers to its power.
+If an ability refers to the power of a card in an out-of-play zone, use the printed power of the card. - 6.
+If an ability refers to the "unit with the most power" in play, and multiple units are tied for the most power, any one of those units is a valid choice for the ability.